-The earliest Saxon finds from the area include 5th- to 7th-century early Saxon burials found in the late 19th century to the east of Mersea Road and north of the former Hyderabad Barracks c 65m to the northeast of A Ground cricket pitch.
+The earliest Saxon finds from the area include 5th- to 7th-century early Saxon burials were found in the late 19th century to east of Mersea Road and north of the former Hyderabad Barracks c 450m to the northeast of B Ground.
 A Saxon cremation was also uncovered within Hyderabad Barracks itself in 1926.
-This burial ground extended south into the north-west corner of the former Hyderabad Barracks, from only 50m northeast of the cricket ground, where about seventy inhumation graves, probably mainly of 6th-7th century Anglo-Saxon date, were investigated in 2010 (CAT Report 628).
+This burial ground extended south into the north-west corner of the former Hyderabad Barracks where about seventy inhumation graves investigated in 2010 were probably mainly of 6th-7th century Anglo-Saxon date (CAT Report 628).
 Three graves contained Anglo-Saxon weapons (spear heads and iron shield bosses) and were associated with at least four ring-ditches of probable barrows, similar in form to late 3rd-century Roman examples at Area C2/Napier Road/ Circular Road North.
 Later Saxon evidence for the period was identified in 1972 when the remains of the small Anglo-Saxon church of St John were excavated before the construction of St Botolph's roundabout.

-The remains of St John's Abbey are the dominant standing archaeological feature in the vicinity of A Ground (to the north side of Napier Road).
+The remains of St John's Abbey are the dominant standing archaeological feature in the vicinity of Abbey Field.
 The Benedictine Abbey of St John was founded by Eudo close to the site of the Anglo-Saxon church of St John in 1095.
 It was completed in 1115, burnt down in 1133, and then rebuilt in the early 13th century.
 A wall surrounding the ecclesiastical precinct had been built by the 13th century and further additions were made in the 14th and 15th centuries.
 The Abbey was dissolved in 1538, although historic maps indicate that many of its buildings remained standing well into the 17th century.
 The main gatehouse was built in the 15th century and still stands in the centre of the north side of the precinct wall, although much of it was rebuilt following the siege of Colchester of 1648 (CAT Report 97).
 The Abbey gatehouse is a Grade I listed building and it and much of the area within and including the precinct wall is a Scheduled Monument.
+The south-western area within the Abbey precinct, within Area B1b closest to the Arena, is not part of the SM.

 The Roman circus greensand foundations were evidently systematically robbed during the medieval period, with material used for the construction/repair of the abbey and its precinct wall (circus-derived greensand is still evident in the fabric of the abbey precinct wall flanking Flagstaff Road).
 Both C1 foundations and the C2 northern cavea and parts of the southern cavea footing were robbed in the medieval period, as was most of a monument base of the spina found beneath the cross roads of Flagstaff/Circular Road East and Napier Road/Circular Road North (see below).
-Spreads of mortar and demolition layers appear to have been associated with this activity.
+Spreads of mortar and demolition layer appear to have been associated with this activity.

-The Abbey Field has traditionally been used for Army training purposes, with the Cavalry Barracks and Le Cateau Barracks to the west of Circular Road North and Hyderabad Barracks to the east of Mersea Road operative since the 19th century.
+The Abbey Field has traditionally been used for Army training purposes, with the Cavalry Barracks and Le Cateau Barracks to the west of Circular Road North operative since the 19th century.
 The watching brief site falls within the north-eastern corner of the Abbey Field.
-Maps predating the garrison suggest that this area was farmland in the 17th century.
-The historic maps from 1876 to the present day show no structures in the vicinity of the watching brief site.
+Maps pre-dating the garrison suggest that this area was farmland in the 17th century.
+The Le Cateau Barracks were built in the early 1860s.
+The OS 1st edition 1:10,560 map of 1874-76 shows that, after the construction of barrack blocks to the west (of B Ground), the area continued to be open, and was used as the drill ground by the Army.
+The historic maps from 1876 to the present day show no structures in the vicinity of the watching brief sites.